-Myth 1: Robots are expensive
+Myth 1: Robots Are Expensive

+State-of-the-art factories produce robots in quantity, resulting in low prices and high quality.
 Robotic automation is a lower-risk investment than dedicated equipment.
 If demand changes or new products are introduced a robot can be redeployed quickly.
-Dedicated, hard automation can only be reconfigured at great cost and has little to no residual value when the time comes for replacement.
+It’s clear to see that robotic automation is an affordable option, even for small manufacturers.

 A robot is programmed via a teach pendant or through an offline PC program.
-With a pendant, the programmer or engineer guides the robot through a sequence of steps, fine-tuning and storing each point.
-The robot is then taken through this program to check for collisions, before running again in continuous mode at low speed.
-Only when the programmer is satisfied with the taught motion will he run it at 100 percent.
+Offline programming allows a user to model a complete cell and develop the sequence of moves that the robot will use without stopping production to create.
+Only when the programmer is satisfied with the taught motion will he run it at 100 percent, saving time and headache.

 Robots are very reliable machines.
-Vendors quote mean time between failure (MTBF) numbers of 62,000 hours or more, (about seven years.)
+Vendors quote mean time between failure (MTBF) numbers of 62,000 hours or more, (about seven years).
 A robot cell typically includes other equipment plus numerous sensors that may have lower reliability, but overall a cell is usually less complex than dedicated automated equipment.

 It’s sometimes said that robots eliminate jobs.
-Some hard data should correct that misunderstanding.

 There are some jobs that robots do better than people — anything requiring repetitive motion, consistency, speed and precision.
 In fact, some miniaturized products can only be assembled by robots.
 Higher quality and increased productivity lowers costs, which stimulates demand that benefits everyone.

 More specifically, jobs are created directly in robot and associated industries, in fields like programming, engineering, end-effector design and manufacture, and integration.
 Other jobs are created as manufacturing businesses grow, as well as more opportunities from onshoring as lower costs let manufacturers bring work back to U.S. soil.